Pokémon Sword and Shield: Gameplay

 Pokémon Sword and Shield are RPGs with adventure elements.
 They are presented in a fixed camera, third-person perspective, though some areas allow for free camera movement.
 The player controls a young Pokémon trainer who goes on a quest to catch and train creatures known as Pokémon and win battles against other Pokémon trainers.
 By defeating opposing Pokémon in turn-based battles, the player's Pokémon gains experience, allowing them to level up and increase their battle statistics, learn new moves, and evolve into more powerful Pokémon.
 The player can capture wild Pokémon through wild encounters by weakening them in battle and catching them with Poké Balls, adding them to their party.
 The player can also battle and trade Pokémon with other players via the Nintendo Switch's connectivity features.
 As is with other Pokémon games, certain Pokémon are only obtainable in either Sword or Shield, and the player will have to trade with others to obtain every Pokémon from both versions.

-Pokémon Sword and Shield are set in the Galar region, inspired by the United Kingdom.
+Pokémon Sword and Shield are set in the Galar Region, inspired by the United Kingdom.
 Galar consists of numerous cities and towns, with a route system separating major settlements.
 Random encounters with wild Pokémon typically occur in tall grass or bodies of water along routes and they might chase or run away from the player depending on their disposition.
-The driving force bringing the player to travel around the Galar region is to participate in the "Gym Challenge", an open tournament to decide the region's greatest Pokémon Trainer (the Champion).
-Eight of the game's cities and towns are homes to stadiums housing "Gym Leaders", powerful trainers specializing in certain types of Pokémon; beating a Gym Leader will grant the player a "Gym badge".
+The driving force bringing the player to travel around the Galar Region is to participate in the "Gym Challenge", an open tournament to decide the Galar Region's greatest Pokémon Trainer (the Pokémon League Champion).
+Eight of the game's cities and towns are homes to stadiums housing "Gym Leaders", powerful Trainers specializing in certain types of Pokémon; beating a Gym Leader will grant the player a "Gym badge".
 After collecting all eight Badges, the player will be allowed to participate in the "Champion Cup", where they will face off in a tournament against the previously faced Gym Leaders in the Gym Challenge.
-After they emerge victorious, the player will face the reigning Champion of the Galar Region, Leon.
+After they emerge victorious, the player will face the reigning and undefeated Galar League Champion, Leon.